A 2.5 week course in AKC (American Kennel Club) type obedience, incorporating the values of our monastic environment.

 Tom has worked at New Skete Dog Training for over seven years.
 Tom attended a workshop hosted at New Skete, and then became an apprentice under Brother Christopher's tutelage.
 Tom holds a degree in psychology, but his passion for helping dogs and their owners led him to becoming a dog trainer.

 Sarah is a graduate of the Canine Training and Management Program from SUNY Cobleskill.
-She has been a member of the training team at New Skete for a little over a year now.
+She has been a member of the training team at New Skete for over a year now.
 Sarah is also a pet photographer.

 Click here to see "The Faces of New Skete Dog Training" photos by Sarah.